Cijei03/KRX/README.md

 | SV_VERTEXID | Yes |
 | SV_PIXELCOORD | No |

 Remember that shader models are not backward compatible.
-It means newer shader model will not work on older shader model.
+It means newer shader model will not work on older API version.

 ### Shader models arithmethical types
   | Shader model version | krxSM1 |